andreasabel/inCode/entry/introducing-the-hamilton-library.md

 bezier curves, but it became usable enough and accurate enough (to my surprise, admittedly) that I finished up some final touches to make it complete and put it on hackage as a general-purpose physics simulator.

+The library is, in short, a way to simulate a physical system by stating nothing more than an arbitrary parameterization of a system (a “generalized coordinate”) and a potential energy function.

 I was going to write a Haskell post on the implementation, which was what interested me at first.
 I wanted to go over –